UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 SOLWEIG Manual
 --------------

-The current version of SOLWEIG is v2021a (released 19 MArch 2022).
+The current version of SOLWEIG is v2021a (released 19 March 2022).

 NEW in this version: see `Version History`_.